Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 Most in-kind donations are given by companies who have close ties or partnership with the nonprofit in question.

-You’ll also want to start by formalizing your request with a letter sent to the CSR or corporate philanthropy office.
+Then, do your research!
+You’ll want to start by formalizing your request with a letter sent to the CSR or corporate philanthropy office.
+If a company has specific guidelines for requests for in-kind donations, make sure that you follow them closely to put your best foot forward.

 How Nonprofits Can Raise Money From Individuals